 - Initial coin offerings and token sales

-Bartering your cryptocurrency for goods and services – exchanging it directly for something else, without involving fiat currency – can also have tax implications in South Africa.
+Bartering your cryptocurrency for goods and services – exchanging it directly for something else, without involving fiat currency – can also have tax implications.
 In such cases, the fair market value of the goods or services received in exchange for the cryptocurrency is treated as taxable income.
-Taking crypto assets as payment for goods or services is similarly subject to income tax in the country.
+Taking crypto assets as payment for goods or services is similarly subject to income tax.

 Wrong.
 Your transactions aren’t just traceable; they’re traceable back to you.